Bullish-Design/Dendron-1/notes/Projects.Ideas.Project_List.md

 Optionally add category from preset values - also from google sheet.

 ## Web Apps
+### How to host a website series (static sites, add comment features, add user logins, then up to web apps)
+Build up from rasperry pi on local server: https://www.tomshardware.com/how-to/host-public-website-raspberry-pi

+Then on to cloud hosting static site (comparison of hosting providers)

-Create something similar to what's described here: [[web-clippings\Deployment and infrastructure for a bootstrapped webapp with 150k monthly visits Caspar von Wrede.md]]
+Then on to create something similar to what's described here: [[web-clippings\Deployment and infrastructure for a bootstrapped webapp with 150k monthly visits Caspar von Wrede.md]]

+Include comparisons and affiliate links throughout

+Bundle into easy to follow instructional guides, build into courses if detailed enough

 ### Strong.est web app
 Strongman training program based on friendly competition with yourself